WDGonz/WDGonz/README.md

-### Hi there 👋 I'm an Front-End Developer con sólidos conocimientos en HTML, CSS y JavaScript.
-Experiencia en la creación de interfaces de usuario atractivas y funcionales.
-Capacidad para trabajar en equipo y adaptarse a entornos dinámicos.
-Apasionado por la música, los deportes, la literatura, la gastronomía y el cine.
-Siempre dispuesto a aprender y explorar nuevas tecnologías.
+### Hi there 👋 I'm an Front-End Developer with strong knowledge in HTML, CSS, and JavaScript.
+Experience in creating attractive and functional user interfaces.
+Ability to work in a team and adapt to dynamic environments.
+Passionate about music, sports, literature, gastronomy, and cinema.
+Always willing to learn and explore new technologies."